4 best practices for project management

 Takeaway: Somebody needs to ‘own it.’
 Successful projects require a sponsor on both your end and the customer’s.
 The project manager should connect regularly with both sponsors, overseeing effective communication and accountability.

-Armed with these project management best practices, ConnectWise Manage can give you the expertise and experience to help make your next project a success.
+Armed with these project management best practices, ConnectWise PSA can give you the expertise and experience to help make your next project a success.